Milia vs Whiteheads vs Sebaceous Hyperplasia: How to Tell Them Apart

 3. Bleeds without trauma.
 A spot that bleeds on its own, scabs, heals, then bleeds again is not a benign bump.
 Milia do not bleed unless you pick them.

 4. Slow change over months.
-A bump that is steadily getting larger, changing shape, or developing a rolled or ulcerated edge over weeks to months should be seen by a dermatologist promptly.
-Milia appear and then stay the same size for months or years.
+A bump that is steadily getting larger, changing shape, or developing a rolled or ulcerated edge should be seen promptly.
+Milia appear and then stay the same size for months.

-If any of those four cues is present, stop the at home identification process and book a dermatologist.
-The cost of getting it wrong here is meaningful.
+If any one of those four cues is present, stop the at-home identification and book a dermatologist.
+The cost of getting this one wrong is meaningful.

 A hard pearly white bead with no opening is almost always milia.
 A pearly bump with visible blood vessels that bleeds on its own is not.
-That is the line, and it is the only line that matters before you reach for a device.
+That is the only line that matters before you reach for a device.

-Only one of the four conditions on this page has an at home pathway for the OcuraLife milia pen: confirmed milia, in a safe location, with none of the BCC flags above.
+Exactly one of the four conditions here has an at-home pathway for the OcuraLife milia pen: confirmed milia, in a safe location, with none of the BCC flags above.
+Every one of these has to be true:

-• The bump is one to two millimeters, hard, pearly white, with no opening.
+• The bump is 1 to 2 mm, hard, pearly white, with no opening.

 • The skin around it is calm, not red or inflamed.

-• The bump has been there for weeks or months and is stable in size and shape.
+• It has been there for weeks or months and is stable in size and shape.

-The one anatomical carve-out worth flagging: milia on the eyelid margin or directly under the lash line is its own conversation.
-Both safety and technique change at that location.
+One anatomical carve-out: milia on the eyelid margin or directly under the lash line is its own conversation, because both safety and technique change at that location.
 See our milia under the eyes guide before treating anything in that zone.

 When in doubt, see a dermatologist

 If you are not 100% certain, see a dermatologist before any at-home treatment.
-The milia pen is for confirmed milia only, never for pigmented brown or black lesions, never for uncertain bumps, and never for any of the BCC flags.
-Specifically, book a dermatologist if:
+The milia pen is for confirmed milia only, never for pigmented brown or black lesions, never for uncertain bumps, and never for any bump showing the BCC flags above.
+Beyond those flags, also book a dermatologist if:

 • The borders look uneven, rolled, or ulcerated.